grafana/grafana/docs/sources/administration/team-management/_index.md

 A user can be a `Member` or an `Administrator` for a given Team. `Members` of a Team inherit permissions from the team, but they cannot edit the team itself.
 Team `Administrators` can add members to a team and update its settings, such as the team name, team member’s team roles, UI preferences, and home dashboard.

 Teams can either be `isolated` or `collaborative`.
-Isolated teams can only see their own artifacts.
-They cannot see other team’s dashboards, data, alerts, etc. Collaborative teams have access to other team’s artifacts.
+Isolated teams can only see their own resources.
+They cannot see other team’s dashboards, data, alerts, etc. Collaborative teams have access to other team’s resources.
 See [Configuring teams}]() for information on setting up collaborative and isolated teams.

-A Team includes permissions to the following:
+A Team includes permissions to a wide variety of resources including:

-- Dashboards
+- dashboards
-- Data sources
+- data sources
+- folders
+- alerts
+- reports
-- Folders
+- cloud access policies
-- Alerts
+- annotations
-- Reports
+- playlists

 {{< admonition type="note" >}}
 [Grafana Organizations](https://grafana.com/docs/grafana/latest/administration/organization-management/) do not exist in Grafana Cloud.
-Grafana Cloud uses the term “organization” to refer to accounts in grafana.com.
+Grafana Cloud uses the term “organization” to refer to accounts in grafana.com, or GCOM.
 In Grafana Enterprise and OSS, Teams belong to Grafana Organizations.
 {{< /admonition >}}